-- (a) Whenever there is a concern regarding the clinical practice or professional conduct of any provider, the Medical Staff Leaders may require the provider to attend a special meeting with one or more of the Medical Staff Leaders and/or with a standing or ad hoc committee of the Medical Staff. - (b) Special notice to the provider regarding this meeting will be given at least three (3) days prior to the meeting and will inform the provider that attendance at the meeting is mandatory. - (c) Failure of the provider to attend the meeting will be reported to the MEC.
-Unless excused by the MEC upon a showing of good cause, such failure will result in the administrative suspension of all of the provider's clinical privileges or such portion as the MEC may direct.
-Such administrative suspension will remain in effect until the matter is resolved. - (d) Failure to resolve the underlying matter within ninety (90) days of the date of the administrative suspension will result in the provider's voluntary resignation of membership and clinical privileges or voluntary suspension of such portion of the provider's clinical privileges as the MEC may direct without right to an appeal or hearing.
+- (a) Whenever there is a concern regarding the clinical practice or professional conduct of any individual, the Medical Staff Leaders may require the individual to attend a special meeting with one or more of the Medical Staff Leaders and/or with a standing or ad hoc committee of the Medical Staff. - (b) Special notice to the individual regarding this meeting will be given at least three days prior to the meeting and will inform the individual that attendance at the meeting is mandatory. - (c) Failure of the individual to attend the meeting will be reported to the MEC.
+Unless excused by the MEC upon a showing of good cause, such failure will result in the administrative suspension of all the individual's clinical privileges or such portion as the MEC may direct.
+Such administrative suspension will remain in effect until the matter is resolved. - (d) Failure to resolve the underlying matter within ninety (90) days of the date of the administrative suspension shall result in the individual's voluntary resignation of Medical Staff membership and clinical privileges or voluntary suspension of such portion of the individual's clinical privileges as the MEC may direct without right to an appeal or hearing.